exercism/go/concepts/http/instroduction.md

 In this concept we will learn how to code HTTP clients and servers using http/net package.

 ## Client
+A client can be defined by using `http.Client` structure.
 There are three main methods that you can use in http/net package to act as an HTTP client:

 ### Get method: